ChatGPT x HeyGen | Turn prompts into AI videos instantly

 Connect your HeyGen account

-Click Add to ChatGPT and authorise HeyGen with your account.
+Click Add to ChatGPT and authorize HeyGen with your account.
 You'll need a free HeyGen account — sign up at heygen.com if you don't have one.
-Your custom avatars and voice settings carry over immediately.
+Your custom avatars and voice settings carry over right away.

 Activate HeyGen in any conversation

 In any ChatGPT thread, type /heygen followed by your video description.
-HeyGen uses the full context of your conversation, so there’s no need to explain what you were working on again.
-A production plan will appear for you to review before rendering begins.
+HeyGen uses the full context of your conversation, so you don’t need to re-explain what you were working on.
+A production plan will appear for your review before rendering begins.

 Every conversation deserves a video